act-rules/act-rules.github.io/_rules/aria-hidden-no-focusable-content-6cfa84.md

 ## Assumptions

-Interacting with the page to focus an element does not result in changing the `aria-hidden` [attribute value][] of target elements.
-An example of such a situation would be when closing a modal dialog would make previously hidden and not [focusable][] elements to become [focusable][].
+Interacting with the page does not result in changing the `aria-hidden` [attribute value][] of target elements.
+An example of such a situation would be when closing a modal dialog makes previously hidden and not [focusable][] elements become [focusable][].

 ## Accessibility Support